Mistika Ultima permits to use a second NVidia GPU for these purposes:

 Configuration changes and troubleshooting:

-The NVidia hardware autodetection (GPU and monitor model) only works single GPU configurations.
-If you want to reconnect a monitor to another port, or to connect a different monitor model, or to make any change to the GPU slots, then you should first deactivate the mConfig->MultiGPU , then do the hardware change, and then boot and reactivate multGPU again.
+The NVidia hardware autodetection (GPU and monitor model) only works on single GPU configurations.
+If you want to reconnect a monitor to another port, or to connect a different monitor model, or to make any change to the GPU slots, then you should first deactivate the mConfig->MultiGPU , then power off and do the hardware change, and then boot and reactivate multGPU again.
 Otherwise the system may fail to boot in graphics mode.

 If you get into a point where the system is not booting into graphics mode anymore (as per the above example), then you will need to use the text mode to delete the /etc/X11/xorg.conf file and restore the original one. ( you can find how to use the text mode for doing it in this document , (search for this point on it: Problem: The system start booting but it goes into text mode, there is no graphics login ( it can not start X))